PrimeDAO/deals-docs/published-md-files/TermsOfService.md

 9.1.
 Subject to the application of the GNU Lesser General Public License v3.0 to the software code of the Platform, we are the owner or the licensee of all intellectual property rights of the Platform.
 Those works are protected by intellectual property laws and treaties around the world.
 All such rights are reserved.

 9.2.
-Subject to your compliance with these Terms, we grant you a limited, revocable, non-exclusive, non-transferable, non-sublicensable licence to access the Platform.
-This licence does not include any resale, commercial or derivative use of our Platform.
+Subject to your compliance with these Terms, we grant you a limited, revocable, non-exclusive, non-transferable, non-sublicensable license to access the Platform.
+This license does not include any resale, commercial or derivative use of our Platform.
 We reserve and retain all rights not expressly granted to you in these Terms.
 The Platform may not be reproduced, sold, or otherwise exploited for any commercial purpose without our express prior written consent.
 You may not frame or utilize framing techniques to enclose any trademark, logo, or other proprietary information of us without our express prior written consent.
 You may not misuse the Platform and may only use it as permitted by law.
 If you breach our intellectual property rights in violation of these Terms, your license to use our Platform will automatically be revoked and terminated immediately.

 **WE ARE NOT RESPONSIBLE FOR BUGS AND YOU MUST NOT INTRODUCE THEM**